 The country doctor's mansion that became a whole village

-Dr. Joseph Loop came up to the Lake Huron shore in 1854, back when Port Sanilac was raw frontier and the nearest real medicine was a long ride away.
-He’d trained at the University of Michigan’s young medical school, and once he set up shop he covered the country for forty miles around — a circuit he rode by horse and buggy in every season, delivering babies and setting bones for a county that had almost no other doctor.
-In the 1870s he built himself a tall, mansard-roofed Second Empire mansion on the bluff, twenty rooms with his medical office tucked into the ground floor so patients could find him.
+Dr. Joseph Loop came up to the Lake Huron shore in 1854.
+Port Sanilac was raw frontier then, and the nearest real medicine was a long ride away.
+He’d trained at the University of Michigan’s young medical school.
+Once he set up shop, he covered the country for forty miles around.
+It was a circuit he rode by horse and buggy in every season.
+He delivered babies and set bones for a county that had almost no other doctor.
+In the 1870s he built himself a tall, mansard-roofed Second Empire mansion on the bluff.
+It had twenty rooms, with his medical office tucked into the ground floor so patients could find him.

 That house never left the family until it became something bigger.
-The Sanilac County Historical Society now keeps the Loop-Harrison mansion as the centerpiece of a ten-acre village — seventeen historic buildings gathered onto the doctor’s old estate.
-You can walk through a general store stocked the way it would have looked around 1900, a one-room schoolhouse that’s been teaching kids for more than a century and a half, an 1883 pioneer log cabin, and a relocated country church.
+The Sanilac County Historical Society now keeps the Loop-Harrison mansion as the centerpiece of a ten-acre village.
+Seventeen historic buildings sit gathered onto the doctor’s old estate.
+You can walk through a general store stocked the way it would have looked around 1900.
+There’s a one-room schoolhouse that’s been teaching kids for more than a century and a half.
+There’s an 1883 pioneer log cabin, and a relocated country church.
 There’s even a barn theater, said to be one of the last of its kind still standing in Michigan.

 The piece that catches most people, though, is the marine room.
-Lake Huron just outside has swallowed enough ships over the years to fill a museum with what divers and storms gave back — wheel, lantern, and timber from wrecks scattered along this coast.
+Lake Huron just outside has swallowed enough ships over the years to fill a museum.
+Divers and storms gave back the wheel, lantern, and timber from wrecks scattered along this coast.
 There’s a dairy museum too, and carriages, and Victorian gardens that local gardeners quietly envy.
-It’s a lot of county history for one bluff, and it all started because one man decided a frontier shore needed a doctor.
+It’s a lot of county history for one bluff.
+And it all started because one man decided a frontier shore needed a doctor.

 Sources